(Last updated on January 9th, 2023)

 Most Adobe Illustrator brushes are compatible with Affinity Designer.
 Sometimes, the brushes need to be converted.
 It is a simple process with many guides online on how to do this.

 Affinity Designer files, .afdesign, cannot be opened by any program other than Affinity Designer.
 This lack of compatibility is a limiting factor.
 Also, Affinity cannot export the file as an Illustrator file.
 You can jump through hoops, converting to Photoshop or PDF, but the transition can be messy and a hassle.
+For these issues, we took off a point.

-Adobe Illustrator is very compatible within its family of applications.
+Adobe Illustrator is very compatible with its family of applications.
 It works especially well with Adobe Photoshop and InDesign.
 These programs can retain the vector attributes, allowing you to resize within those programs without losing resolution.

 In terms of opening Adobe Illustrator in other applications outside of Adobe, you are able to with exceptions.
 Often, it will be converted into a PDF, losing some Illustrator data.
+With these issues, we took off a point.

+Winner: Tie.
 Both Affinity and Illustrator have their pros and cons when it comes to compatibility.
 They are very compatible in some ways and limited in others, especially limited with external programs.

 Affinity Designer wins out for ease of use.
 The interface is less confusing than Illustrator overall.
 Affinity Designer doesn’t have as many features, keeping the user more focused on creating the project at hand.